 My recommendation is: start slow, cut off what you don't like and/or stick the very basics of webinars.
 Cut the webinar fat and host minimum viable webinars.

 Once you have tested the channel, commit, and had some ROI, it's time to go pro.
 Invest in hardware (we can help you with that!), build a small webinar team (1-2 people), and industrialize your content and your promotion.

-I suggest you take a look at our free ebook about getting started with webinars, we cover those specific items in details with examples.
+I suggest you take a look at our free ebook about getting started with webinars, we cover those specific items in detail with examples.

-Your final touch will be to integrate your newest channel to the rest of your marketing stack.
+Your final touch will be to integrate your newest channel within the rest of your marketing stack.
 You don't want your webinar software to generate data outside your marketing automation loop.

-Make sure that attendees are created/updated in your other tools.
+Make sure that attendees are updated within your other tools.
 You want your CS or sales to be able to see if Lead A or Customer B have attended your awesome training webinars.
-You can also trigger retargeting workflows based on a lead/customer webinar activity.
+You can also trigger retargeting workflows based on a lead or customer webinar activity.